-- Relate issues to the environment - Appreciate when more expert help is required - Identify and explain related issues in scenarios - Assess different stakeholder perspectives when evaluating options - Appraise the effects of alternative future scenarios - Appraise ethical, public interest and regulatory issues
+- Appreciate when more expert help is required - Identify and explain related issues in scenarios - Assess different stakeholder perspectives when evaluating options - Appraise the effects of alternative future scenarios - Appraise ethical, public interest and regulatory issues

+- apply scepticism to the integrity of information provided in the scenario having regard to its source:

+- identify omissions in the information;

+- evaluate inconsistencies in information:

-- exercise own ethical judgement in assessing the consequences of various courses of action;
+- exercise own ethical judgement in assessing the consequences of various courses of action:

-- evaluate the effects of future events;
+- evaluate the effects of future events:

 - assess the materiality of errors; and

 - select between appropriate options.

-Conclusions Apply technical knowledge to support reasoning and conclusions Apply technical knowledge, professional experience and evidence to support reasoning Use valid and different technical skills to formulate opinions, advice, plans, solutions, options and reservations.
-Present recommendations in accordance with instructions and defined criteria Make recommendations in situations where risks and uncertainty exist Formulate opinions, advice, recommendations, plans, solutions, options and reservations based on valid evidence Make evidence-based recommendations which can be justified by reference to supporting data and other information Develop recommendations which can shich combine different technical skills in a practical situation Present a basic or routine memorandum or briefing note in writing in a clear and concise style Present analysis and recommendations in accordance with instructions Communicate clearly to a specialist or non-specialist audience in a manner suitable for the recipient Prepare the advice, report, or notes required in a clear and concise style -- -- ---
+- Apply technical knowledge to support reasoning and conclusions - Apply technical knowledge, professional experience and evidence to support reasoning - Use valid and different technical skills to formulate opinions, advice, plans, solutions, options and reservations.

+- Present recommendations in accordance with instructions and defined criteria - Make recommendations in situations where risks and uncertainty exist - Formulate opinions, advice, recommendations, plans, solutions, options and reservations based on valid evidence - Make evidence-based recommendations which can be justified by reference to supporting data and other information - Develop recommendations which combine different technical skills in a practical situation

+- Present a basic or routine memorandum or briefing note in writing in a clear and concise style - Present analysis and recommendations in accordance with instructions - Communicate clearly to a specialist or non-specialist audience in a manner suitable for the recipient - Prepare the advice, report, or notes required in a clear and concise style

-- Business Planning: Insurance - formulate and recommend a reasoned conclusion from data, facts, calculations, judgements and own analysis; - draw conclusions from data, facts, calculations, judgements and own analysis; - advise on the ethical considerations; and - explain the limitations of conclusions or recommendations; - identify and assess key linkages; - compare the effects of a range of estimates, and outcomes or financial treatments. - present a report/memorandum in response to a specific technical or ethical issue and in accordance with client requirements; - present a reasoned, practicable advice that is clear and concise, supported by calculations or analysis of issues identified; - present a justification of a specific recommended action when a variety of options are available; - identify further information required to finalise preliminary recommendations; and - give advice only where it is appropriate, technically correct, and within the relevant regulations and is in accordance with the ICAEW Code of Ethics.
+- Business Planning: Insurance - formulate and recommend a reasoned conclusion from data, facts, calculations, judgements and own analysis; - draw conclusions from data, facts, calculations, judgements and own analysis; - advise on the ethical considerations; and - explain the limitations of conclusions or recommendations; - identify and assess key linkages: - compare the effects of a range of estimates, and outcomes or financial treatments. - present a report/memorandum in response to a specific technical or ethical issue and in accordance with client requirements; - present a reasoned, practicable advice that is clear and concise, supported by calculations or analysis of issues identified; - present a justification of a specific recommended action when a variety of options are available: - identify further information required to finalise preliminary recommendations; and - give advice only where it is appropriate, technically correct, and within the relevant regulations and is in accordance with the ICAEW Code of Ethics.